SantiiagoHernandez/pokedexApi/README.md

 - Use of colors representative of Pokémon types.
 - Easy navigation and Pokémon search.

-## How was the application performed?
+## ℹ️ How was the application performed?

 This Pokedex application was built using a combination of standard web technologies, Pokémon data from the PokeAPI, and design customization.
 Here's how it was done: